Saturday, September 17, 2016

 The Universe Is Yours!

-After watching the awesome intro, various menu options are available to begin your first adventure and I advise selecting Option 1 which places you safely in the Ross 154 System.
+After watching the awesome intro, various menu options are available to begin your adventure, and I advise selecting Option 1, which places you safely in the Ross 154 System.
 Or more precisely, at the Sirocco starport on the planet Merlin.
-You have 100 credits and a rather funky piece of 3D called your spaceship so starting at Sirocco is a great place to learn the ropes of the GUI and basic trading skills along with brushing up on your piloting skills.
+You have 100 credits and a rather funky piece of 3D called your spaceship.
+Starting at Sirocco is a great place to learn the ropes of the GUI, trading, and brushing up on your piloting skills.

-Frontier is an open-world (space!) sandbox game that doesn't restrict in any traditional sense as you are free to travel almost anywhere and do almost anything you like.
-However, even gaming folklore doesn't come for free and this style of living costs money.
-So use the spaceship to provide yourself with a good living by means of job contracts and trading because everyone needs something.
-This is where you come in to make your hard-earned cash.
+Frontier is an open-world (space!) sandbox game that doesn't restrict in any traditional sense.
+You are free to travel almost anywhere and do almost anything you like.
+However, even gaming folklore doesn't come for free, and this style of living costs money - use your ship to provide yourself with a living through job contracts and trade.
+Everyone needs something, and this is where you come in to make your hard-earned cash.

-It's always about cash but don't let it become the love of money.
-Chill, and check out some more screenshots...
+It's always about cash, but don't let it become the love of money.
+Chill, and check out some screenshots...

 First things first, let's check out the cool spaceships and find dodgy jobs on the bulletin boards.